steel/sprockets-derailleur/README.md

 ## Usage

+### Rails 4.0

+Just drop in the Gemfile, nothing more.
+To override the number of processes you can use the `SPROCKETS_DERAILLEUR_WORKER_COUNT` environment variable.
+It defaults to the number of processors on your machine.

+### Rails 3.2

 To install to an existing rails 3.2 project, first create a new file, 'sprockets_derailleur.rb' in config/initializers.

 Here we need to override some core parts of the sprockets module.